Why Does My Salt Water Pool Have a High pH?

-If you choose to clean your pool yourself and not use pool cleaning services, you may end up with a salt water pool that has a relatively high pH level.
+If you choose to clean your pool yourself and not use salt water pool cleaning services, you may end up with a salt water pool that has a relatively high pH level.
 Then the question that’s most commonly asked is why is my pH always high in my saltwater pool?
-What can you do if the pH level in your salt water pool continues to rise despite your best efforts to reduce it?
+What can you do if the pH level in your saltwater pool continues to rise despite your best efforts to reduce it?

 A salt water pool creates sodium hydroxide as a byproduct because the sodium in the water combines with the oxygen and hydrogen molecules.
 One of the reasons behind your pool’s high pH level could very well be the sodium hydroxide because this system itself has a surprisingly high pH.

 The pH level should be stable if you’re managing your salt water pool correctly.
 However, if you aren’t, and the sodium hydroxide increases significantly without proper maintenance, the pH level will continue to rise seemingly without a cause.

 So what can you do if your pH level is rising in your salt water pool and you can’t control it?